Metrics on completely positive maps via noncommutative geometry

-Throughout this section, $A$ and $B$ will be unital $C^*$-algebras, and we will be considering extended metrics on $\UCP(A,B)$, the set of unital completely positive maps from $A$ to $B$.
-In \cite{Gilchrist} and \cite{BorovykVellambi25}, several desirable properties of such metrics are discussed, as well as some examples of metrics in the case where $A$ and $B$ are matrix algebras.
-Note that in \cite{Gilchrist, BorovykVellambi25} they discuss \emph{quantum channels} between $A$ and $B$ instead of unital completely positive maps.
-These classes of maps are dual to each other, and for the sake of clarity, we will simply translate the discussions in \cite{Gilchrist} and \cite{BorovykVellambi25} to how it would fit into our current setting without further mentions.
+Throughout this section, $A$ and $B$ will be unital $C^*$-algebras, and we will be considering extended metrics on the set $\UCP(A,B)$ of unital completely positive maps from $A$ to $B$.

-The first property an extended metric on $\UCP(A,B)$ should satisfy is \emph{stability}.
+As mentioned in the introduction, the first property an extended metric on $\UCP(A,B)$ should satisfy is \emph{stability}.
 In both \cite{Gilchrist} and \cite{BorovykVellambi25}, a metric $d$ on $\UCP(A,B)$ is said to be stable if

 holds for every $n \in \bbN$ and $F,G \in \UCP(A,B)$.
-From a quantum information theoretic perspective, this property is supposed to reflect the fact that an unrelated ancillary system should not affect the distance between the unital completely positive maps.
-Note however that \cref{eq:Gilchrist-stability} does not make sense on the nose, because as it currently reads $d$ is a metric not only on the unital completely positive maps between $A$ and $B$, but also simultaneously on their amplifications.
+Note that \eqref{eq:Gilchrist-stability} does not make sense on the nose, because as it currently reads $d$ is a metric not only on the unital completely positive maps between $A$ and $B$, but also simultaneously on their amplifications.
 In \cite{Gilchrist} and \cite{BorovykVellambi25} it is expected that an analogue of $d$ exists on $\UCP(M_n(\bbC) \otimes A, M_n(\bbC) \otimes B)$ for every $n \in \bbN$.
-For our purposes this need not be the case, and we therefore define stability as a property of a sequence of metrics.
+For our purposes this need not be the case, and we therefore define stability as a property of a sequence of extended metrics.